schneiderfelipe/HTM.jl/docs/src/guide.md

 ## SVG

-You can create contextual SVG fragments using HyperscriptLiteral.jl, too.
+You can create contextual SVG fragments using HTM.jl, too.

 ```@example
-using HyperscriptLiteral  # hide
+using HTM  # hide

 width, height = 100, 100
 radius = 40